 Then it was over yet another border and into Costa Rica where we headed to the capital, San Jose, to meet visiting family members.
-From there we headed off on a little family vacation to the beaches of Mal Pais at the bottom of the Nicoya Peninsula, the famous cloud forests of Monteverde and the hot springs town of La Fortuna and the Arenal Volcano (which, by the way, is not erupting at the moment).
+From there we headed off on a little family vacation to the beaches of Mal Pais at the bottom of the Nicoya Peninsula, the famous cloud forests of Monteverde (meh), and the hot springs town of La Fortuna and the Arenal Volcano (which, by the way, has not been erupting for years).

-We’ll be putting up full posts about these destinations soon.
-For now, here’s the time lapse video of where our Trans-Americas Journey took us in December 2011 (complete with a soundtrack featuring the official Trans-Americas Journey theme song)…
+Below is our time-lapse video of where our Trans-Americas Journey took us in December 2011, complete with a soundtrack featuring the official Trans-Americas Journey theme song.